Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Source: Bureau of Justice Statistics

 Washington, DC does not have a specific probation search tool or parolee database.
-One option is to contact the Washington, DC DOC for general inmate information.
-You can also contact the Court Services and Offender Supervision Agency (CSOSA).16 They are responsible for managing adults in DC on probation or parole.
+One option is to contact the Washington DC Department of Corrections for general inmate information.
+You can also contact the Court Services & Offender Supervision Agency (CSOSA).16 They are responsible for managing adults in DC on probation or parole.

 A screenshot of the BOP inmate locator offered by the Federal Bureau of Prisons, where the user can obtain a parolee database to find a subject’s historical parole details at the federal level.